Cybersecurity – A Real Threat to Medical Devices

 - Uncontrolled distribution of passwords, disabled passwords, hard-coded passwords for software intended for privileged device access (e.g., to administrative, technical, and maintenance personnel);

 - Failure to provide timely security software updates and patches to medical devices and networks and to address related vulnerabilities in older medical device models (legacy devices);

-- Security vulnerabilities in off-the-shelf software designed to prevent unauthorized device or network access, such as plain-text or no authentication, hard-coded passwords, documented service accounts in service manuals, and poor coding/SQL injection.
+- Security vulnerabilities in off-the-shelf software designed to prevent an unauthorized device or network access, such as plain-text or no authentication, hard-coded passwords, documented service accounts in service manuals, and poor coding/SQL injection.

 As a medical device manufacturer, it’s important for you to remember that it is your responsibility to identify risks associated with your devices.
 The FDA expects you to take appropriate actions to limit opportunities for unauthorized access to the device.
-If you need assistance implementing safeguards for your devices, we can help you determine how to reduce product risk.
+If you need assistance in implementing safeguards for your devices, we can help you determine how to reduce product risk.